Resampling schemes in population annealing: Numerical and theoretical results: Algorithm

 \subsection{Population annealing}

 As already mentioned above, PA is an algorithmic framework in which a population of replicas is sequentially cooled.
 Each temperature step is followed by a population control move.
-Finally, in order to additionally equilibrate the system, one also performs a number of independent MCMC moves at each temperature.
-Through the temperature steps each replica $k=1,\ldots,R_i$ at temperature step $i$ acquires a weight $W_k^{(i)}$, and these weights get rebalanced through resampling.
+Finally, to additionally equilibrate the system, one also performs a number of single-replica MCMC moves at each temperature.
+Through the temperature steps each replica $k=1,\ldots,R_i$ at temperature step $i$ acquires a weight $W_k^{(i)}$, and these weights are rebalanced through resampling.
 The algorithm can be summarized as follows: